kyy1-cyy/Squire-VR/README.md

 - **AutoSideload**: If enabled, when a game is done downloading it will begin installing the game onto your headset with a manual apk install then an auto obb folder mover.
 - **"Downloaded" Status**: Installed games are clearly marked in the UI to prevent duplicate downloads.

+> [!TIP]
+> Wait for the local Cache progress bar o finish before closing the app

 # ScreenShots: See the app in use

 Features: